-Over the past seven decades numerous anecdotal case studies, narrative reviews (e.g., Reschke-Hernández, 2011) and systemic reviews (e.g., Geretsegger, Elefant, Mössler, & Gold, 2014) describe the benefits of music therapy for individuals with ASD Currently, music therapy is identified as an emerging intervention by the National Autism Center (2015).
+Over the past seven decades, numerous anecdotal case studies and narrative as well as systemic reviews have described the benefits of music therapy interventions for individuals with ASD.
+Currently, music therapy is identified as an emerging practice by the National Autism Center (2009).
+Although studies meeting criteria for full evidence-based practice are somewhat limited, the following research-based statements can be made with confidence:

-The following research-based examples demonstrate the value of music therapy for those with ASD:

-- Music therapy interventions are informed by research evidence and incorporate many of the identified ASD-specific evidence-based practices in each session (Kern, Rivera, Chandler, & Humpal, 2013). - Music therapy services for young children with ASD are very effective for improving communication, interpersonal skills, personal responsibility, and play (Whipple, 2012). - Music therapy interventions may elicit joint attention (Kalas, 2012); enhance auditory processing, other sensory-motor, perceptual/motor, or gross/fine motor skills (LaGasse & Hardy, 2013); and identify and appropriately express emotions (Katagiri, 2009). - Music therapy interventions based on familycentered practice may increase social engagement in the home environment and community (Thompson, McFerran, & Gold, 2013) - Music therapy interventions using musically adapted social stories may modify target behavior and teach new skills (Brownell, 2002).
+- Music therapy interventions are informed by research evidence and incorporate many of the identified ASD-specific evidence-based practices in each session (Kern, Rivera, Chandler, & Humpal, 2013). - Music therapy services for young children with ASD are very effective (overall effect size of d =0.76; p < 0.0001) for improving communication, interpersonal skills, personal responsibility, and play (Whipple, 2012). - Music therapy interventions may assist individuals with ASD to identify and appropriately express their emotions (Katagiri, 2009). - Music therapy interventions may impact joint attention, memory, and visual recall of individuals with ASD (Kalas, 2012). - Music therapy interventions may enhance auditory processing and other sensory/motor, perceptual/motor, or gross/fine motor skills in individuals with ASD (LaGasse & Hardy, 2013). - Music therapy interventions based on familycentered practice may increase social engagement in the home environment and community (Thompson, McFerran, & Gold, 2013). - Music therapy interventions using musically adapted social stories may modify target behavior and teach new skills (Brownell, 2002).